\"Writing.Com

 [Mavis Moog, WDC moderator, in England, interviewed me via e mail in May 2005.]

-NOTE: Mavis Moog Mavis Moog has a folder in her port titled “Interviews with writing.com authors”, "Invalid Item, where she has a collection of interviews she carried out through e-mailing with other authors.
+NOTE: Mavis Moog Mavis Moog Author IconMail Icon has a folder in her port titled “Interviews with writing.com authors”, "Invalid ItemOpen in new Window., where she has a collection of interviews she carried out through e-mailing with other authors.
 She writes: “When I am deeply impressed by another Writing.com member's writing and character, I invite him or her to be interviewed.
 This is a quick way to get to know some of the crème de la crème”.
 When she invited me for an interview with that description, how could I have said, no?
 As a matter of fact, I was thrilled to the extent of writing a poem for her :)

-"IT HAPPENED!
+"IT HAPPENED!Open in new Window.

 She interviewed me in May 2005.
 The interview was published in her folder as item no. 967654.
 Apparently, it has now been deleted from her port by her.
 In the circumstances, I am giving below the interview, without any change, except slight formatting for easy reading.